 And I, who now was nearing Him who is the end of all desires, as I ought, lifted my longing to its ardent limit.

 What follows is the “story” of the pilgrim’s gaze, as it finally ascends to the beatific vision.

-If we divide Paradiso 33, searching for the narrative structure that it resists, we begin by distinguishing the oratorical prelude of the canto’s first third, its first 45 verses, from the ensuing story of the pilgrim’s final ascent.
-This story can, I believe, be viewed as three circular waves of discourse (like the rippling motion of water in a round vase that is compared to waves of spoken speech at the beginning of Paradiso 14): three circulate melodie, three “jumps” by which the poet zeroes in on his poem’s climax.
+If we analyze Paradiso 33 by dividing it, searching for the narrative line that it resists, we begin by distinguishing the oratorical prelude of the canto’s first third, its first 45 verses, from the ensuing story of the pilgrim’s final ascent.
+This story can, I believe, be viewed as three circular waves of discourse — like the rippling motion of water in a round vase that is compared to waves of spoken speech at the beginning of Paradiso 14.
+These can also be considered three circulate melodie, three “jumps” by which the poet zeroes in on his poem’s climax.
 He approaches and backs off, approaches and backs off again, and finally arrives.

 Each of these circular movements is made up of three textual building blocks used by the poet to keep the text jumping, to prevent a narrative line from forming.
 The three textual building blocks are: